fftmp/gdrive_download_dir/Readme.md

 Another ways (via various applications) require authorization.

 # How it works
 Script emulates browser behavior.
-It downloads list of files in folder (in JSON firmat), then download each file by file_id.
+It downloads list of files in folder (in JSON format), then download each file by file_id.
 To get list of files need to use some magic string - need to investigate, what is it and can this string change or not.

 # Usage example
 ./gdrive_download_dir.py 0B0HtNZkqn9bwM0NCRXRmMTdzY1U
 (You can use https://drive.google.com/drive/folders/0B0HtNZkqn9bwM0NCRXRmMTdzY1U for tests)

 # TODO
 *   add parallel download
 *   check successfull download
-*   add recursive downloads
 *   add option for download or skip trashed files